 By ensuring that your LTIP design matches your target population, you can easily sidestep this pitfall.

-‘Executives discount heavily for time, and care more about relative pay’
+‘Executives discount heavily for time and care more about relative pay’

 These are two points that Pepper makes, but they go hand-in-hand.
 For the first point, that executives discount heavily for time, Pepper means that executives would rather get €1 today, than €2 tomorrow.
 And regarding relative pay, Pepper explains that executives prefer to earn more than their peers – or at least, appear to.
 So, to these executives, a €100,000 salary with no benefits looks more appealing than €85,000 with great benefits.
 For them, it’s more what the money says, rather than the money itself.

-One executive in the study sums the pitfalls up: ‘Companies are paying people in currency they don’t value.’
+One executive in the study sums the pitfalls up: ‘Companies are paying people in the currency they don’t value.’
 And if you’re not accounting for these pitfalls in your LTIP, then it is absolutely true.